juancho11gm/juancho11gm.github.io/_posts/atomic-habits.md

 - Choose your path according to your **skills/passions**.
 - Keep going when it's not exciting.
 That is the real challenge.
 - Set your goals and track your progress.
-- Reflect and review for the long-term improvement
+- Reflect and review for the long-term improvement.

 ```js
 const mastery = habits + deliberatePractice;